jason-laumeister/jason-laumeister.github.io/gigya/index.md

 # https://jekyllrb.com/docs/pagination/
 layout: page
 title: gigya.co
+category: credit
 ---
 ## You were redirected here from the domain gigya.co
 #### I'm guessing that you were looking for <a href="https://www.gigya.com/" target="_blank">https://www.gigya.com/</a> instead.
 #### You probably forgot to put that last "m" on the domain.

-## If you are from Gigya, contact me for transfer of the domain gigya.co
+## If you are from Gigya, the Mt.
+View office is in the process of transferring gigya.co to engineering.
-## I will confirm your identity with my contacts at Gigya before any transfer, so don't bother me otherwise.